Tips & resources

 11 hour wave leaders

-Kate Penglase is the current Australian solo 24 hour mountain bike champion, part of Team Bicycle Network and has a wealth of experience in preparing for endurance cycling events.
+Kate Penglase is the current Australian solo 24 hour mountain bike champion, part of Team Bicycle Network as an 11 hour wave leader and has a wealth of experience in preparing for endurance cycling events.

 Pre-event on the bike